Tripling the Census of Dwarf AGN Candidates Using DESI Early Data: Incidence of AGN in Line-Emitting Galaxies

 \subsection{AGN Fraction in Galaxies}

 The fraction of dwarf galaxies hosting a BH, i.e., their BH occupation fraction, is a key diagnostic in understanding the BH seed formation mechanisms \citep{Volonteri2010, Mezcua2017}.
 Some of these BHs can be detected as an AGN via different multi-wavelength methods.
 Therefore, the AGN fraction acts as a lower limit for the BH occupation fraction.
 We estimate the AGN fraction in DESI sources based on the fraction of galaxies identified as BPT-AGN candidates.
-As is common in previous optical studies of dwarf galaxies \citep{Reines+2013, Salehirad+2022, Mezcua+2020, Mezcua+2024a}, we do not directly apply completeness corrections.
+As is common in previous optical studies of dwarf galaxies \citep{Reines+2013, Salehirad+2022, Mezcua+2020, Mezcua+2024a}, we do not apply any completeness corrections.
 However, we will consider the effect of accounting for the galaxies that fail the emission line detection criteria from Section~\ref{subsec:candidates}.

 To investigate trends with galaxy properties, we start by computing the AGN fraction in line-emitting galaxies in bins of stellar mass and redshift (Figure~\ref{fig:mstar-z-agnfrac}).
 The size of the squares shown in the figure is proportional to the number of galaxies within those bins, while their color reflects the AGN fraction as shown on the color bar.
 We find that the BPT-AGN fraction, on average, increases with increasing stellar mass, across the entire redshift range, which is consistent with previous optical emission-line studies \citep[e.g.,][]{Juneau+2011}.
 The BPT-AGN fraction is $\lesssim$10\% at low stellar masses ($\logmass \le$ 9), and reaches $\approx$100\% at high stellar masses ($\logmass \ge 11$).
-Additionally, we see that at $\logmass \approx 10$, the BPT-AGN fraction decreases with increasing redshift.
-At lower and higher masses than this region, the change with redshift is unclear.
-We study the variation of the BPT-AGN fraction with stellar mass and redshift below.
+At $\logmass \approx 10$, the BPT-AGN fraction appears to decrease with increasing redshift.
+The change with redshift is unclear at lower and higher masses than this region.
+We discuss the variation of the BPT-AGN fraction with stellar mass and redshift, along with various selection effects below.